RFD 070: Negative Config Deltas

 - RFD 035: Multi-Root Config Load Path Resolution — defines the three-root search for

-base_configinto its own file, which this RFD keeps free of-coverrides. - RFD 060: Config Explain — future RFD that may benefit from provenance data.
+base_configinto its own file.
+This RFD reshapes that file to carry both the workspace snapshot and creation-time per-directive deltas, preserving the cleanliness ofevents.json. - RFD 060: Config Explain — future RFD that may benefit from provenance data.

 crates/jp_conversation/src/stream.rs—ConfigDeltastruct and conversation stream.crates/jp_cli/src/config_pipeline.rs—ConfigPipelineandapply_cfg_args.crates/jp_cli/src/lib.rs—KeyValueOrPathenum and-c/--cfgparsing.